sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/proxy-rewrite.md

 #### Replace URI

-Assume that we want to access the `/json` API when we access `/v1/anything`.
+Assume that we want to access the `/json` route when we access `/v1/anything`.
 In such a case, let's update the Proxy Rewrite plugin just like below:

 ![Proxy Rewrite Plugin Replace URI](https://static.apiseven.com/2023/01/03/63b3dec83bf7e.png)